 Suzanne Mooney, Lecturer

-This programme involves an additional year of study, and is suitable for those who have completed the Postgraduate Diploma (Intermediate) Systemic Practice and Family Therapy and wish to achieve an academic Master’s qualification by undertaking a research dissertation.
+Course Details This programme involves an additional year of study, and is suitable for those who have completed the Postgraduate Diploma (Intermediate) Systemic Practice and Family Therapy and wish to achieve an academic Master’s qualification by undertaking a research dissertation.

-This course provides knowledge and skills which are highly valued in both child and adult services across health and social care.
+The different levels of systemic training at Queen’s provide knowledge and skills which are highly valued in both child and adult services across health and social care.
 Systemic practitioners and systemic family therapists work in many health and social care settings such as children's services, older people's services, physical health and disability, substance misuse, justice and mental health services.

 Queen's postgraduates reap exceptional benefits.
 Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability, while innovative leadership and executive programmes help our students gain key leadership positions both nationally and internationally.